scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 Once we have got our data into a Pandas Data Frame, no doubt we will want to filter and select specific portions of it for visualisation and analysis.

 On this page we will look at different methods of filtering.
-As on previous pages, we will focus on how Pandas is built from Numpy, and assess the similarities and differences in how filtering works on objects from both libraries.
+As on previous pages, we will focus on how Pandas is built from NumPy, and assess the similarities and differences in how filtering works on objects from both libraries.

 +++

-## Pandas from Numpy, once more
+## Pandas from NumPy, once more

-To explore filtering, let's create some Numpy arrays, containing the [HDI data](https://ourworldindata.org/grapher/children-per-woman-vs-human-development-index):
+To explore filtering, let's create some NumPy arrays, containing the [HDI data](https://ourworldindata.org/grapher/children-per-woman-vs-human-development-index):

 ```{code-cell}
 # Import libraries for this page